Ad147/Algorithms-Learning/DataStructuresAlgorithmAnalysis-Notes/DSAA-Ch03-StackQueue.md

 The  correspondence  between  iterators  and  pointers  for  thevectortype  means  thatusing avectorinstead of the C++array is likely to carry little overhead.
 The disadvantageis  that,  as  written,  the  code  has  no  error  checks.
 If  the  iteratoritrgoes  crashing  pastthe end marker, neither `++itr` nor `*itr` will necessarily signal an error.
-To fix this problemwould require that theiteratorandconst_iteratorbe actual nested class types rather thansimply pointer variables.
+To fix this problemwould require that theiteratorand `const_iterator` be actual nested class types rather thansimply pointer variables.
 Using nested class types is much more common and is what wewill see in the `List` class in Section 3.5.